 Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

-Subsections applicable to this service fully attained. -- --
+Some subsections applicable to this service partially attained and of low risk.

 The business plan includes a mission statement and operational objectives.
 The service has documented quality and risk management systems that take a risk-based approach.
 Quality improvement projects are implemented.
 Internal audits, and collation of data were all documented as taking place as scheduled, with corrective actions as indicated.